devpi/devpi/doc/index.rst

     Successfully installed example
     Cleaning up...

-This installed your just uploaded package from the default ``root/dev`` index.
+This installed your just uploaded package from the ``testuser/dev`` index where we previously uploaded the package.

 .. note::